A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Well Definiteness of the Algorithm

 Notice that our well-definiteness results assume that $t$ is smaller than a positive constant which depends on the gradients $g_i^k$ at iteration $k$.
+In other words, once $g_i^k \neq 0$ for $i=1,2$, there exists a fixed positive value of $t$ (depending on $k$) that guarantees that the iteration will necessarily end.
+On the other hand, this is not guaranteed if $g_i^k = 0$ for some $i \in \{1,2\}$.
 This is the technical reason why we must switch to the standard Newton method for optimization whenever one player has already reached stationarity.
-We could not prove or find a counter-example for the well-definiteness of the method that never switches to standard Newton, that is, considering $M_i$ always equals to $\nabla^2_{x_1x_2}f_i(x^k), i=1,2,$ in place of \eqref{separar}.
+We could not prove or find a counter-example for the well-definiteness of the method that never switches to standard Newton, that is, considering $M_i$ always equals to $\nabla^2_{x_ix_{\neg i}}f_i(x^k),$ $i=1,2,$ in place of \eqref{separar}.
 With the use of this safeguarding procedure we have that any iteration of the algorithm is well defined.